Oneida County 4-H Robo-Camp

 CAPACITY

 Space for the program is limited and spots are allocated on a first-come, first-served basis.
-Once capacity is reached, families will be placed on a waitlist and notified the second week of June whether they are registered for the camp or on the waitlist.
+Once capacity is reached, families will be placed on a waitlist and notified whether they are registered for the camp or on the waitlist.
 Filling out the registration today does NOT guarantee a spot.

 WHAT TO BRING?